10 Things to Know About Henri Matisse

 3. Pablo Picasso: his best friend and rival

-The celebrated American author Gertrude Stein characterised the two artists as the North (Matisse) and South (Picasso) Poles of Modern Art.
+The celebrated American author Gertrude Stein characterized the two artists as the North (Matisse) and South (Picasso) Poles of Modern Art.
 Their relationship was rather difficult to understand, somewhere between a true friendship and a professional rivalry.
 For example, Picasso’s major painting Les Demoiselles d’Avignon (1907) was inspired by his senior, that of La Joie de vivre (1905).
 They argued frequently, throughout their lives, until their eventual reconciliation in 1913, when Picasso went to visit the gravely ill Matisse.
 This reunion was officially sealed when they exhibited together in 1918.

 4. His children were in the Resistance

 Even though the painter himself didn’t participate in the war, his family did.
 In April 1944 his wife Amélie and daughter Marguerite Matisse-Duthuit, were arrested by the Gestapo for acts of Resistance.
 His wife was sentenced to six months in prison while Marguerite, an active member of the clandestin Front National and the organisation Francs Tireurs and Partisans Français, was tortured and disfigured.
 She was escaped in October 1944 and Matisse saw her again a few months later in 1945.
 Overwhelmed with emotion, he created numerous portraits of his daughter, the last of which depicts her as stronger after her suffering.